ddevault/starbound-dev/networking/index.md

     </tbody>
 </table>

-{% include packet-header.html name="Client Context Update" id="11" %}
+{% include packet-header.html name="Client Context Update" id="11" direction="bidirectional" %}

 This packet has yet to be fully understood.